Glossary: Microsoft identity platform

 Like roles, scopes provide a way for a resource server to govern access to its protected resources.
 Scopes are used to implement scope-based access control, for a client application that has been given delegated access to the resource by its owner.

 Scopes are resource-defined strings (for example "Mail.Read", "Directory.ReadWrite.All"), managed via the resource's application manifest, and stored in the resource's oauth2Permissions property.
 Client application delegated permissions can be configured to access a scope.

 A best practice naming convention, is to use a "resource.operation.constraint" format.
 For a detailed discussion of the scopes exposed by Microsoft Graph API, see Graph API Permission Scopes.
 For scopes exposed by Microsoft 365 services, see Microsoft 365 API permissions reference.

 A signed document containing claims, such as an OAuth 2.0 token or SAML 2.0 assertion.
 For an OAuth 2.0 authorization grant, an access token (OAuth2), refresh token, and an ID Token are types of security tokens, all of which are implemented as a JSON Web Token (JWT).

 Service principal object

-When you register/update an application in the Azure portal, the portal creates/updates both an application object and a corresponding service principal object for that tenant.
+When you register/update an application, both an application object and a corresponding service principal object are created/updated for that tenant.
 The application object defines the application's identity configuration globally (across all tenants where the associated application has been granted access), and is the template from which its corresponding service principal object(s) are derived for use locally at run-time (in a specific tenant).